Koxx3/minimo/README.md

 ![Temporary Logo](img/logo_tmp.png?style=centerme)

 ## What is SmartLCD ?
 It's a combo of electronic and smartphone application.
-It extend all features from original Minimorots EYE LCD and controller.
+It extend all features from original Minimotors EYE LCD and controller.
 The electronic board will interract with most of the e-scooter electronic when you plug it.
 You simply place the little box inside the deck and connect it to the controller (and other electric parts if you want more features)